kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 repeatedly and its promised resources are not taken by other pods while being reclaimed.

 Most of this is contained in the `dynamicresources` plugin.
-The one exception is a new optional scheduler framework extension point, `PreemptionExtensions`, which notifies plugins when a preemption candidate is selected or cleared and lets a plugin report whether resources freed by an earlier preemption are still being reclaimed.
+The one exception is a new optional scheduler framework extension point, `NominationExtensions`, which notifies plugins when a preemption candidate is selected or cleared and lets a plugin report whether resources freed by an earlier preemption are still being reclaimed.